alan7s/qradar-notify/README.md

 Notes
 -----
-*   You can install the script as a cron job, so it will run every 15 minute.
+*   You can install the script as a cron task so that it runs every 15 minutes.
 ```bash
 chmod 755 /opt/qradar/bin/qradarNotify.py
 crontab -e